 - 1. Promote, implement, and expand active transportation facilities land use planning, and programs (such as Safe Routes to School and Safe Routes to Transit) to support pedestrian, bicycle, and multimodal use in Solano County.
-Support legislation that prioritizes road safety for pedestrians and cyclists, particularly for vulnerable users such as children, the elderly, and the disabled. - 2.
-Support legislation that provides adequate, dedicated funding for the development of transportation projects that support housing including affordable housing) and employment areas in Transit Oriented Communities (TOC) locations and Priority Development Areas (PDAs). - 3.
+Support legislation that prioritizes road safety for pedestrians and cyclists, particularly for vulnerable users such as children, the elderly, and the disabled. - Support legislation that provides adequate, dedicated funding for the development of transportation projects that support housing including affordable housing) and employment areas in Transit Oriented Communities (TOC) locations and Priority Development Areas (PDAs). - 3.
 Support legislation that provides adequate, dedicated funding for the development of transportation projects that support employment and jobs including designated Priority Production Areas (PPA) in Solano County. - 4.
-Support legislative and regulatory efforts to ensure that projects from Solano County cities are eligible for federal, state, and regional funding of Transit Oriented Communities(TOC) projects.
-Ensure that development and transit standards for TOC projects can be reasonably met by suburban communities and monitor MTC's TOC Policy to ensure participation by suburban TOCs - 5.
-Recognize Solano County's housing affordability at the regional context (i.e. Solano County is the most affordable County in the Bay Area) and support funding programs that link transportation investment to STA's future Solano Housing Investment Program.
+Support legislative and regulatory efforts to ensure that projects from Solano County cities are eligible for federal, state, and regional funding of related to MTC's Transit Oriented Communities (TOC) projects policy.
+Monitor MTC to Eensure that development projects and transit standards for MTC's TOC projects policy can be reasonably met in Solano County's by suburban communities. and monitor MTC's TOC Policy to ensure participation by suburban TOCs. - 5.
+Recognize Solano County's housing affordability at the regional context (i.e., Solano County is the most affordable County in the Bay Area) and support funding programs that link transportation investment to STA's future Solano Housing Investment Program.
 (SolHIP) and Solano Suburban Housing Investment Pool (SubHIP) Program. - 6.
-Monitor legislation and oppose any caps to County Impact Fee, which reduces the Regional Transportation Impact Fee (RTIF) and would negatively impact the development of affordable housing in Solano County. - 7.
-Monitor the implementation of the San Francisco Bay Area Regional Housing Finance Act.
+Monitor legislation and oppose any caps to County Development Impact Fee, which reduces the Regional Transportation Impact Fee (RTIF) and would negatively impact the development of affordable housing in Solano County.

-II.
+III.II.
 Climate Change/Air Quality